Bertolotti's syndrome

 Bertolotti's syndrome is a commonly missed cause of back pain which occurs due to lumbosacral transitional vertebrae (LSTV).
-It is a congenital condition but is not usually symptomatic until one's later twenties or early thirties.
+It is a congenital condition but is not usually symptomatic until one's twenties or early thirties.
 However, there are a few cases of Bertolotti's that become symptomatic at a much earlier age.

 It is named for Mario Bertolotti, an Italian physician who first described it in 1917.

 Distinction between LSTV and Bertolotti's Syndrome

 The presence of LSTV is an anatomical observation.
 Bertolotti's Syndrome, however, is a clinical diagnosis made only when this LSTV is definitively identified as the source of a patient's chronic low back pain and associated symptoms.

-This distinction is of paramount clinical importance because a significant portion of individuals with LSTV remain entirely asymptomatic throughout their lives.
+This distinction is of paramount clinical importance because a significant portion of individuals with LSTV remain entirely asymptomatic throughout their lives.[ref needed]
 The challenge for clinicians, therefore, is not merely to identify the LSTV on an imaging study but to rigorously prove its causal relationship to the patient's pain, a process that often requires a combination of detailed imaging and diagnostic injections.
-This diagnostic hurdle is a primary reason why the condition is frequently overlooked, leading to prolonged periods of patient suffering and ineffective treatments directed at other potential pain sources.
+Without investigation, the condition is frequently overlooked, leading to prolonged periods of patient suffering and ineffective treatments directed at other potential pain sources.